OZ-T/voltrad1/docs/doc.md

         En el caso de windows hay que copiar al home del usuario voltrad.ini En el caso de ubuntu hay que copiar al home del usuario renombrandolo a .voltrad

+Operations

+the file config/commandlist.yaml contains the commands to operate the system.
+The following is a description of the workflow for operations with TIC:

+TREND ANALYSIS
+1.- Check daily Coopock for SPX with command: . p coppock
+        Check what coppock has to say about the market trend: positive&down, negative&up, ...
+2.- Check Daily summary (YTD, MTD, WTD, DD) for SPX: . p summary "SPX"

+RISK ANALYSIS
+1.- Check EMAS and IV Channels for SPX: . p emas "SPX"
+        Check if there are alerts activated for RSK_EMA50 or CANAL_IV_WK or CANAL_IV_MO

+2.- Check volatility levels